ddgond/start/README.md

 Then start the frontend with `pnpm dev`.

 # Deployment
+Create `server/.env.prod` by copying `server/.env.dev` and making appropriate modifications.
 The backend can be deployed by running `docker:up:prod`.

 The frontend can be built with `pnpm build`.
 The output will be found in `client/dist` and can be served with any static file server.
+Ensure calls to `/api` are forewarded to the backend server port configured in `server/.env.prod`